kocatekin/courses/spring_2023/Computer Networks and Security/w5/stream_cipher.md

   - Trivium Cipher
   - GSM

+---

+# LFSR

 LFSR's are very **quick** and cheap in hardware so very useful for low-powered devices.

----